coala/coala/docs/Developers/Git_Basics.rst

 common Git issues.
 It is a great resource to check out when something has gone wrong.

-If at any stage you are confused, or have an issue, do not close your Pull Request.
+If at any stage you are confused or have an issue, do not close your Pull Request.
 Instead, contact us on gitter so that we can help you resolve your problem.